kevicency/CMContrib/Readme.md

 - BrowseFolderResult - Result wrapper for a BroseFolderDialog with fluent configuration

 ### IResult Extensions
-CMContrib provides several Extension Methods for IResult
+CMContrib provides several chainable Extension Methods for IResult

 - Rescue&lt;TException&gt;() - Decorates the result with an error handler which is executed when an error occurs.
-Chainable.
 - WhenChancelled() - Decorates the result with an handler which is executed when the result was cancelled.
-Chainable
-- AsCoroutine() - Returns an IEnumerable&lt;IResult&gt; which yields the IResult
+- AsCoroutine() - Returns an IEnumerable&lt;IResult&gt; which yields the IResult.
+- OnWorkerThread - Executes the Result on a dedicated worker thread and activates the given IBusyIndactor when a message is given.

 ### Filter
 Filters are part of the bigger Caliburn framework.
 They are quite useful because they enable AOP for coroutine.
 Some of them are re-implemented